PouryaTarimoradi/PouryaTarimoradi/README.md

 ### 🧠 What I'm focused on

-I'm an Electrical Engineering M.Sc.
-(Politecnico di Milano) working as a **Test & Validation Engineer**, now going deep on one of the most interesting open problems in AI: **how agents remember**.
+I'm an **R&D / AI Engineer** at EMA Global Engineering, core developer of **Dedalo** — an on-premise, privacy-first platform where autonomous agents run on a company's own hardware (RAG over technical docs, multi-agent workflows, fully local inference — zero cloud).

-I'm building an open series of agent-memory projects from first principles — store & recall, retrieval, long-term memory, user modeling — and sharing the journey publicly.
+Alongside that, I'm going deep on one of the most interesting open problems in AI: **how agents remember**.
+I'm building an open series of agent-memory projects from first principles and sharing the journey publicly.

 > A raw LLM is stateless: it forgets everything between calls. **Memory is the layer that fixes that — and it's largely unsolved.**